Paraplouis/llm-pareto-frontier/README.md

 # LLM Arena Pareto Frontier

 ![llm-pareto-frontier](/screenshot.png)

-A live visualization of the Pareto frontier for Large Language Models, showing the optimal performance-to-cost ratio based on LLM Arena rankings and current API pricing data.
+> Screenshot of the Pareto frontier visualization on 27/05/2025

 ## 📊 What is the Pareto Frontier?